YuchaoZheng88/zenbro.github.io/_posts/2022-04-18-CEH-SMALL-POINTS.md

 # EternalBlue
-takes advantage of a vulnerability in the Server Message Block protocol
+- SMB, takes advantage of a vulnerability in the  Server Message Block protocol
+- on Windows System

 # Clean desk policy